 Welcome to the website of the actor, Christopher Saul.

-During 2017, Christopher has been developing his verbatim one-woman show, 'Flo Smith - Now and Then', based on transcripts from interviews of his grandmother recorded while he was a student in 1969.
-He also appears in the Celtic BAK Film Ltd production of Born A King, directed by Augusti Villeronga, as The Mayor of Plymouth.
+During 2017, Christopher began developing his verbatim one-woman show, 'Flo Smith - Now and Then', based on transcripts from interviews of his grandmother recorded while he was a student in 1969.
+He also appeared in the Celtic BAK Film Ltd production of Born A King, directed by Augusti Villeronga, as The Mayor of Plymouth.